chalk/chalk-cli/readme.md

     $ echo <string> | chalk <style> ...

   Options
     --template, -t    Style template.
 The `~` character negates the style.
     --stdin           Read input from stdin rather than from arguments.
+    --no-newline, -n  Don't emit a newline (`\n`) after the input.
     --demo            Demo of all Chalk styles.

   Examples
     $ chalk red bold 'Unicorns & Rainbows'